moby/moby/docs/reference/commandline/dockerd.md

     $ dockerd --exec-opt isolation=hyperv

-Will make `hyperv` the default isolation technology on Windows, without specifying isolation value on daemon start, Windows isolation technology will default to `process`.
+Will make `hyperv` the default isolation technology on Windows.
+If no isolation value is specified on daemon start, on Windows client, the default is `hyperv`, and on Windows server, the default is `process`.

 ## Daemon DNS options